All Episodes

 You know, in these moments of his, there's a cartoonist, Linda, I forget his name.

-Oh, he sent me the most beautiful cartoon of Rush at the pearly gates with talent in his hand.
+Oh, he sent me the most beautiful cartoon of Rush at the Pearly Gates with talent in his hand.

-And I'm here and he goes, I'm here to return it.
+And I'm here, and he goes, I'm here to return it.

-Oh wow.
+Oh, wow.

-Isn't that a cool isn't that a cool political cartoon?
+Isn't that a cool political cartoon?

-You know, for the last couple of weeks, uh since Christmas, I've been hearing you almost every minute, you know, saying how Joe Biden, you know, he didn't have enough tests for the for the holidays and what was he thinking?
+You know, for the last couple of weeks, since Christmas, I've been hearing you almost every night, you know, saying how Joe Biden, you know, he didn't have enough tests for the holidays.

 He wasn't thinking.